CN-TU/py_CCgen/ccgen/docs/techniques.md

 #### TCP/UDP source port (#15)

-Gimbi et al. present different ways of using the *Source Port* field of the TCP or UDO datagrams to convey ASCII symbols in [[12]](#references).
+Gimbi et al. present different ways of using the *Source Port* field of the TCP or UDP datagrams to convey ASCII symbols in [[12]](#references).
 The method in **techniques/srcport_dev.py** follows their proposal and encapsulates ASCII symbols in value increments.
 This implementation uses two parameters: "pmin" sets a minimum value for the source port, and "pthr" an upper threshold to start again from low values once it is surpassed.
 Note that for this technique to work properly the configured flowkey must be 3tuple (*srcIP, dstIP, Protocol*), ensuring that the protocol used is TCP or UDP (*tcp*, *udp*, or *tcp/udp* options in the *const* field when using the *ccGen-wrapper*).

 - Mapping: *MappingFiles/mapping_srcport_dev.csv*
 - Parameters: "pmin" (minimum value), "pthr" (upper threshold)